trilinos/trilinos.github.io/pages/products/data.md

 ## Linear algebra objects and services

-Trilinos implements _linear algebra objects_.
-These objects include sparse graphs, sparse matrices, and dense vectors.
-You may create and modify these objects, use them in computations (for example, sparse matrix-vector multiplies or dot products), or give them to Trilinos’ solvers.
-You may also wrap your own linear algebra implementations or functions and give them to Trilinos’ solvers.
-We call all of these features together _linear algebra services._
+Trilinos offers linear algebra objects such as sparse graphs, sparse matrices, and dense vectors that can be created, modified, and utilized in various computations such as sparse matrix-vector multiplies or dot products.
+Additionally, one can integrate their own linear algebra implementations or functions into Trilinos and access them through its solvers.
+This collection of features is collectively referred to as linear algebra services.

 ### Parallelism